Table of Contents

 Exposure to direct sunlight is very deadly to mold.
 The cellular structure of mold is easily destroyed by the ultraviolet rays of natural sunlight.
 This explains why they prefer dim or dark areas outside & why they like to live indoors.
 Indoor lighting is not as devastating as sunlight is on mold and thus allows for its perpetuation inside our homes.

 The most effective way of preventing mold growth in your home is to control the amount of moisture available.
 This is the easiest thing to tackle because we can not do anything about the oxygen levels in your home.
-Mold spores are everywhere, they are invisible, and there is virtually no way to completely eliminate it, or its food source.
+Mold spores are everywhere, they are invisible, and there is virtually no way to completely eliminate them, or their food source.

 We also may not always be able to control the amount of sunlight in a given space, so, controlling the moisture level in a home is usually your best option against a mold infestation.